mushahadur/Vista-Print-Project/README.md

  4. User Roles:
     - Define user roles such as "User" and "Administrator."
     - Admins have additional privileges like managing Image and user accounts.

+### Work Procedure <a name="work_flow"></a>

+- Login as a super admin
+    - Gmail: superadmin@gmail.com
+    - Password: 12345678
+- Sign Up for other user
+    - Gmail: must be Uniq
+    - Password: must be Eight Cherecters